STEllAR-GROUP/cccl/docs/cub/index.rst

 similarities in that they both provide similar device-wide primitives for CUDA.
 However, they target different abstraction layers for parallel computing.
-Thrust abstractions are agnostic of any particular parallel framework (e.g., CUDA, TBB, OpenMP, sequential  CPU, etc.).
+Thrust abstractions are agnostic of any particular parallel framework (e.g., CUDA, TBB, OpenMP, HPX, sequential  CPU, etc.).
 While Thrust has a "backend" for CUDA devices, Thrust interfaces themselves are not CUDA-specific and do not explicitly expose CUDA-specific details (e.g., ``cudaStream_t`` parameters).